 A full and fair investigation should be conducted by the employer, without unreasonable delay, to collate as much information as possible about the facts surrounding the allegation(s) of insubordination, including any possible mitigating circumstances.
 This could include, for example, interviewing the employee and/or any potential witnesses.

-Where the investigation shows that the employee has a case to answer, they should be invited to a disciplinary meeting, again without unreasonable delay.
+Where the investigation shows that the employee has a case to answer, they should be invited to a disciplinary hearing, again without unreasonable delay.
 This should be set out in writing, providing the employee with copies of any witness statements in advance to allow them to prepare their case.
 The employee should also be notified of their right, to be exercised on reasonable request, to be accompanied to that meeting by a colleague, trade union representative or trade union official.

-At the disciplinary meeting the employer should explain the basis of the complaint, with reference to any evidence collated during the course of the investigation, providing the employee with an opportunity to respond to any allegations, ask questions of any witnesses and put forward any evidence of their own.
+At the disciplinary meeting, the employer should explain the basis of the complaint, with reference to any evidence collated during the course of the investigation, providing the employee with an opportunity to respond to any allegations, ask questions of any witnesses and put forward any evidence of their own.
 The employee’s companion should be allowed to present the employee’s case, where the employee so wishes, although they will not be permitted to answer any questions on their behalf.

 Having heard all the evidence, the employer will need to make a decision as to what, if any, disciplinary action needs to be taken based on what is fair and reasonable in all the circumstances, including decisions made in any previous similar cases.
 Further, the employer will need to promptly notify the employee of their decision in writing.
 In the event that disciplinary action is to be taken, the employee should also be notified of their right to appeal.
 The employee can appeal either on the basis that the outcome is wrong or unjust, or that the disciplinary procedure was unfair.

-Needless to say, the employer should retain an accurate written record of the disciplinary process for future reference, not least if the matter results in a complaint to the employment tribunal for unfair dismissal.
+The employer should retain an accurate written record of the disciplinary process for future reference, not least if the matter results in a complaint to the employment tribunal for unfair dismissal.

 Disciplinary outcomes for insubordination